francoeffec/near-ai-services-os/README.md

 ## What It Does

 - Creates and updates leads from Slack or Smartlead positive replies.
-- Creates deals from Slack, Chili Piper/Zapier booking payloads, or calendar-style booking payloads.
+- Creates deals from Slack, HubSpot meeting bookings, Chili Piper/Zapier booking payloads, or calendar-style booking payloads.
 - Creates or updates deals and lead rows from Fathom share URLs, transcript payloads, or pasted/attached call notes in Slack.
 - Moves deals to handoff and generates a Slack handoff message.
 - Sends Handoff tab recaps to Slack when `Send Handoff Recap` is checked on a row.